01. From Files To Databases

 }

-This code creates the file if it does not exist, or truncates the
+creates the file if it doesn’t exist, and the O_TRUNC

 1.2 Atomic renaming